 Intelligence can also be binary - it can include things like:

-It ain't what you don't know that kills you, it's what you know for sure that just ain't so (Mark Twain)
+Mark Twain's quote "it ain't what you don't know that kills you, it's what you know for sure that just ain't so" epitomizes prudent risk management perfectly

 The modern world is the epitome of security when taken from a historical perspective.
 We have taken a rough, difficult, dangerous, and unpredictable existence as human beings and, over many centuries, transformed it into a far more predictable, calm, and secure way of life.

 Now, by security and insecurity I don't mean the modern definition of the term - I don't mean confidence or lack of confidence in yourself.
 I mean something much deeper and more universal when I use these terms in this context.
 I'm talking about being truly secure and being deeply insecure as a human being in relation to the world around you.

 To better illustrate what I mean by these terms I'll provide an example:

 So, if a mouse is the epitome of an insecure creature and a lion is the epitome of a secure creature, why would I imply with my title that insecurity is somehow good - why would I imply that you should somehow be insecure?
 Because you're not a lion.

 You're not a lion - you're a fragile human being that has to be concerned with far more than his or her place in the animal kingdom.
 You have to be concerned not only with your survival today in a physical sense, but with your survival in a financial, career, emotional, and mental sense.
 Life more difficult for us human beings - we're competing on more playing fields.